Globoplox/case_aware_json/README.md

 Allow to serialize and deserialize json with various cases conventions for object keys.
 Can be used by passing an extra param to the `to_json` and `from_json` methods.
 Might not mix well with `@[JSON::Field(key: "")]` annotations.
 The custom key will be transformed to and from the specified case.
+It works with `JSON::Serializable.use_json_discriminator` too.
+Also add an optional `default` parameter to `JSON::Serializable.use_json_discriminator` because it's handy and I need it anyway.

 ## Installation